 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 What if you owned a lawn aerator?
 Would you aerate your lawn more often if all you had to do was pull it out of your garage?
 I bet you would!

 If you’re a lawn care enthusiast, you love spending time working on your turf.
-Spending a few hours in your yard can be just the therapy your need after a long work week.
-So, fellow lawn care buffs, you understand and appreciate the benefits of aerating your lawn.
+Spending a few hours in your yard can be just the therapy you need after a long work week.
+Like me, you understand and appreciate the benefits of aerating your lawn.

 Renting an aerator works best for most people, but bringing one home from the rental store can be complicated.
 Finding a friend with a truck, or even renting a trailer before you rent the aerator, makes many homeowners decide it’s not worth the hassle.

 Like other lawn care tasks requiring special equipment, you’re more likely to aerate your lawn if it’s easier.
 Let’s explore the possibility of buying an aerator so you never need to rent one again!

 Aerators are useful pieces of equipment that create holes or slits in the lawn surface.
 This process helps relieve soil compaction.
 It also manages your lawn’s thatch layer so water, nutrients and oxygen reach the root zone.